webpack/webpack.js.org/src/content/configuration/experiments.md

 Available options:

 - `mjs`: Support `.mjs` files as a way to define [EcmaScript modules](https://nodejs.org/api/esm.html#esm_ecmascript_modules)
+- `syncWebAssembly`: Support the old WebAssembly like in webpack 4
+- `asyncWebAssembly`: Support the new WebAssembly according to the [updated specification](https://github.com/WebAssembly/esm-integration), it makes a WebAssembly module an async module
+- `topLevelAwait`: Support the [Top Level Await Stage 3 proposal](https://github.com/tc39/proposal-top-level-await), it makes the module an async module when `await` is used on the top-level
+- `importAsync`: import async modules with `import`
+- `importAwait`: import async modules with `import await`
+- `asset`: a type of module that allows to use asset files (fonts, images, etc) without configuring loaders to handle their importing, similar to `file-loader` | `url-loader` | `raw-loader`
 - `outputModule`: enables the use of [`output.module`](/configuration/output/#outputmodule) configuration option and sets it to `true`.
 Enables the use of `output.libraryTarget` as `'module'` and sets it to `'module'`.

 __webpack.config.js__